-Solution Entering the given values for B, v, and l gives $$\varepsilon = Blv = (0.100 \text{ T}) (4.00 \times 10^{-3} \text{ m}) (0.200 \text{ m/s})$$ = 80.0 μV 22.14 22.16 Discussion This is the average voltage output.
+Solution Entering the given values for B, v, and l gives $$\varepsilon = Blv = (0.100 \text{ T})(4.00 \times 10^{-3} \text{ m})(0.200 \text{ m/s})$$ = 80.0 μV 22.14 Discussion This is the average voltage output.
 Instantaneous voltage varies with pulsating blood flow.
-The voltage is small in this type of measurement. $\varepsilon$ is particularly difficult to measure, because there are voltages associated with heart action (ECG voltages) that are on the order of millivolts.
+The voltage is small in this type of measurement. ε is particularly difficult to measure, because there are voltages associated with heart action (ECG voltages) that are on the order of millivolts.
 In practice, this difficulty is overcome by applying an AC magnetic field, so that the Hall emf is AC with the same frequency.
 An amplifier can be very selective in picking out only the appropriate frequency, eliminating signals and noise at other frequencies.
-22.7 Magnetic Force on a Current-Carrying Conductor Because charges ordinarily cannot escape a conductor, the magnetic force on charges moving in a conductor is transmitted to the conductor itself.
+22.7 Magnetic Force on a Current-Carrying Conductor LEARNING OBJECTIVES By the end of this section, you will be able to: